Work with grids

 View depth is defined starting from the view plane.

 using dash-and-dot lines.
+You can create both rectangular and radial grids.
 Use grids as an aid in locating objects in a model.
-You can make grids and grid lines act magnetically so that the objects on the grid lines follow if you move the grid linesingle line that visualizes a single grid plane on a view plane
+You can make rectangular grids and grid lines act magnetically so that the objects on the grid lines of a rectangular grid follow if you move the grid linesingle line that visualizes a single grid plane on a view plane

 (1) Grid origin is the point where the zero points of each coordinate axis intersect